-The course comprises two fundamental structural components: Microeconomics - this sub-set is concerned with the individual components of an economy, notably consumers and producers, and the way in which their decisions and resultant actions and reactions are brought together in a series of inter-related markets to form the price system.
-The failure of those markets to bring about the desired social conditions, and concerns about the balance of power between business, labour and government, have given rise to regulations of various kinds.
-Macroeconomics and it attempts to measure the overall activity in the economy and to relate that performance, modified by fiscal and monetary policy, to preferred objectives such as full employment and low inflation.
-It is both a tool and a point of reference for policy makers.
+The course comprises two fundamental structural components: Micro-economics which is concerned with the individual components of an economy, notably consumers and producers, and how their decisions and resultant actions and reactions are brought together in a series of inter-related markets to form the price system.
+Failure of those markets to bring about desired social conditions, and concerns about balance of power between business, labour and government, have given rise to regulations of various kinds.
+Macroeconomics attempts to measure the overall activity in the economy and to relate that performance, modified by fiscal and monetary policy, to preferred objectives such as full employment and low inflation.
+It is both a tool and a point of reference for policymakers.